lammps/lammps/doc/src/Fortran.rst

       The pointers returned by this function for per-atom or local data are generally not persistent, since the computed data may be redistributed, reallocated, and reordered at every invocation of the fix.
-It is thus advisable to reinvoke this function before the data are accessed or to make a copy if the data are to be used after other LAMMPS commands have been issued.
+It is thus advisable to re-invoke this function before the data are accessed or to make a copy if the data are to be used after other LAMMPS commands have been issued.